 This REU program provides opportunities for outstanding undergraduates to participate in research at SRI and to benefit from the collegial atmosphere of collaboration and communication among all members of the laboratory.
 SRI has hosted the program for 23 years.
 More than 175 students have participated in this program and have had excellent experiences in laboratory research, frequently leading to publications.

 A wide variety of experimental and theoretical projects are available for undergraduate participation, including studies of atmospheric chemistry, energy transfer in molecular collisions, mass spectrometry, biomedical optics, microfluidics, materials research and platform development in the biological sciences for screening and detection with an engineering focus.
 Many of the projects involve the use of lasers for detecting and analyzing atoms and molecules, actuating droplet motion, and to perform experiments on microfluidic platforms.

 - Combustion chemistry

 - Energy transfer in collisions of small molecules and spectroscopy of molecular dissociation

 - Laboratory studies of terrestrial and planetary atmospheric processes

 - Nonlinear optics

-Undergraduate participants must be enrolled in a program leading to the bachelor's degree and must be U.S. citizens or permanent residents of the United States or its possessions.
-Students who will graduate and receive their bachelor's degree in 2013 are not eligible.
+Undergraduate participants must be enrolled in a program leading to a Bachelor's degree and must be U.S. citizens or Permanent Residents of the United States or its possessions.
+Students who will graduate and receive their Bachelor's degree in 2017 are not eligible.

-The 2013 REU program will be conducted at SRI during the period of May 28 to August 16, 2013.
-It is usually possible to adjust start and end dates by a few weeks for an individual participant, to accommodate conflicts with the academic calendar of the participant's school.
+The 2017 REU program will run between May 30 and August 18, 2017.
+It is usually possible to adjust employment start and end dates to accommodate conflicts with the academic calendar of the participant's school.